Congress Extended Vital Tax Credits for the Alternative Energy Industry. Now What?

 Tradesmen International has partnered with solar park owners and contractors on hundreds of alternative energy projects over the last decade – from multi-acre industrial parks to smaller-scale rooftop installations.
 Along the way, Tradesmen has assembled one of the industry’s premier alternative energy workforces, trusted by top companies in the field when it matters most.

-To make sure you don’t have turn down jobs as the alternative energy industry ramps up, contact Tradesmen to reserve your skilled solar-experienced craftsmen today.
+To make sure you don’t have turn down jobs as the alternative energy industry ramps up, to reserve your skilled solar-experienced craftworkers today.